imlinhanchao/vsc-markdown-image/README.md

 ### Qiniu Settings

-- `markdown-image.qiniu.accessKey`: The Access Key of account。
+- `markdown-image.qiniu.accessKey`: The Access Key of account.
-- `markdown-image.qiniu.secretKey`: The Secret Key of account。
+- `markdown-image.qiniu.secretKey`: The Secret Key of account.
-- `markdown-image.qiniu.bucket`: The storage name。
+- `markdown-image.qiniu.bucket`: The storage name.
-- `markdown-image.qiniu.domain`: Bound domain name of storage。
+- `markdown-image.qiniu.domain`: Bound domain name of storage.
 - `markdown-image.qiniu.zone`:  Zone of storage.

+### Upyun Settings

+- `markdown-image.upyun.bucket`: Storge name of upload.
+- `markdown-image.upyun.domain`: Domain bind with storge name.
+- `markdown-image.upyun.operator`: Operator of upyun.
+- `markdown-image.upyun.password`: Password of upyun operator.
+- `markdown-image.upyun.path`:  The path that img store.
+- `markdown-image.upyun.link`:  The link that connect to upyun.

 ### Cloudinary Settings
 These values can be found on your Cloudinary Dashboard